How I Improved Myself As a Young Man (5 Essentials)

 At the time, my self-image was that of a physically fit individual, but I had never really gone to the gym.

-I did calisthenics here and there and I was involved in sports throughout my young adult life, but I never felt an appeal to pumping iron.
+I did calisthenics here and there and I was involved in sports throughout my teenage years and very early young adult life, but I never felt an appeal to pumping iron.

 That is…until I found a reason.
 And that reason was simple: to develop more physical presence.